mlichwa/Feed-Importer-Micro-Blog/readme.txt

 1. Upload the files to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Set up what feeds to import and when!
+3. Set up which feeds to import and when!

 == Frequently Asked Questions ==